 The holiday season brings about some of the busiest travel days of the year.
 With so many people on the road and a higher chance of inclement weather, there is an increased risk of unexpected problems.
 Fortunately, there are a lot of simple things you can do to keep your family safe and avoid problems.

 Before you’re ready to hit the road, give your car a good once over.
 Check all your fluids, including oil, windshield washer fluid, coolant, and transmission fluid.
 Make sure your tires are inflated to the proper pressure.
 If you’ve noticed any problems or your check engine light is on, have your car looked over by your mechanic, just to be on the safe side.

 Even if you are certain your car is in perfect condition, you should always be prepared for emergencies.
 Check your spare tire, and make sure it’s in good, usable condition in case you get a flat along the road.
 Of course, you also need to make sure you have the necessary tools to change the tire.
 Having a basic tool kit in the trunk can go a long way toward helping you make minor repairs on the road.

 If you’ll be traveling in areas impacted by harsh winter weather, you should take a basic winter survival kit, too.
-Blankets, a flashlight, bottled water and non-perishable food items should always be in the car, just in case.
-Some extra cash, or money reserved on a emergency credit card, will also come in handy if you find yourself in need of repairs or a hotel room for the night.
+Blankets, a flashlight, bottled water, and non-perishable food items should always be in the car, just in case.
+Some extra cash, or money reserved on an emergency credit card, will also come in handy if you find yourself in need of repairs or a hotel room for the night.